-Cementation (grouting) is a conditioning and immobilisation method which is currently in use at Nuclear Engineering Seibersdorf GmbH (NES).
+Cementation (grouting) is a conditioning and immobilisation method which was commonly used at Nuclear Engineering Seibersdorf GmbH (NES) but has decreasing importance for the last years.

 Homogeneous cementation is carried out in-drum or by mixing waste with cement and water in a separate mixer and filling the mixture into 200-litre-drums.
 This method is used rather seldom.